nice-digital/nice-design-system/packages/nds-checkbox/README.md

 - Type: `boolean`

-Prop to control whether the container recieves a class to set it inline.
-All radios in the group would need this prop.
+Prop to control whether the container recieves a class to set it visually inline.
+All checkboxes in the group would need this prop.

 ```js
 <div>